-- 1. Primary Protection Zone.
-Primary protection zones shall include all land within a two hundred (200) foot radius of any existing or planned public wellhead (a water system owned by a public entity or operated under a franchise agreement approved by the City). - 2.
-Secondary Protection Zone.
-Secondary protection zones shall include all land within of any public wellhead.
+1. Primary Protection Zone.

+Primary protection zones shall include all land within a two hundred (200) foot radius of any existing or planned public wellhead (a water system owned by a public entity or operated under a franchise agreement approved by the City).

+2. Secondary Protection Zone.

+Secondary protection zones shall include all land within six hundred feet (600') of any public wellhead.